 What if I was injured as an Uber or Lyft passenger—can I sue the driver?

 Yes.
-As a passenger, you are rarely at fault and may have a claim against the rideshare driver, another negligent motorist, or both.
-In many cases, Uber or Lyft’s $1 million commercial liability policy may apply while a ride is in progress.
+As a passenger, you may pursue a claim against the rideshare driver, another negligent motorist, or both.
+Uber and Lyft generally provide a $1 million commercial liability insurance policy that covers their driver’s negligence while a passenger is in the vehicle or the driver is en route to a pickup.

-What happens if the rideshare driver was not logged into the app at the time of the crash?
+What happens if I am involved in an accident with a rideshare driver who was not logged into the app at the time of the crash?

-If the driver was offline, the rideshare company’s commercial policy may not apply, and the claim may proceed solely against the driver’s personal auto insurance.
-Determining the driver’s exact app status is often a critical early step in the investigation.
+If the driver was offline, the rideshare company’s commercial policy is often not triggered, and the claim typically proceeds against the driver’s personal auto insurance.
+However, personal carriers frequently deny these claims by citing commercial use exclusions if the driver was “on the clock.”
+Determining the driver’s status through rigorous investigation, which may include forensic verification of GPS and login data, is a critical early step our firm takes to identify every available source of recovery.

 How long do I have to file a rideshare accident lawsuit in Pennsylvania?